jamilbar/Snake-Game/README.md

 ## Overview
 This project involves implementing the classic Snake game as part of an exercise for the Introduction to Computer Science 67101 course.
-The goal is to apply programming concepts and practices to create a functioning game. project involved creating the main game logic, implementing object interactions, and managing the graphical interface using Python.
+The goal is to apply programming concepts and practices to create a functioning game.
+The project involved creating the main game logic, implementing object interactions, and managing the graphical interface using Python.
 The game features dynamic gameplay, where players control a snake to collect apples, grow longer, and avoid obstacles.
 This exercise not only enhanced my programming skills but also provided hands-on experience with game development concepts and graphical display management.
 ## Features
 - The game ends if the snake collides with itself, a wall, or a bomb.
 - The snake grows longer when it eats an apple, increasing the player's score.